Skip to content

 Client-side item stack

-To modify the client-side item, you can override modifyClientSideStack.
+To modify the client-side item stack, you can override modifyClientSideStack.
 The data of the client-side stack will not be stored in the world and is only intended for display purposes.
 Furthermore, the components of the client-side stack will not affect the tooltip, e.g. adding the DAMAGE component will not cause the damage value to be shown in the advanced tooltip.
 (Assuming advanced tooltips are handled by Nova via /nova advancedTooltips).

 Inspecting client-side item data